-5.8.1.1 A ground user shall be able to set up voice communication to another ground user.

-- 5.8.2.1 Voice communication is needed as it is not mentioned in other application in this URS, like:

-- Controller to controller

-- Controller to ground user, and vice versa.
+- 5.8.1 Description - 5.8.1.1 A ground user shall be able to set up voice communication to another ground user. - Rationale 5.8.2 - 5.8.2.1 Voice communication is needed as it is not mentioned in other application in this URS, like: - Controller to controller - Controller to ground user, and vice versa. ٠ - Communicate unplanned staff work schedule adjustments - Passenger assistance on station and platforms • - Acquiring information for passenger travel schedules •

-- 5.8.3.1 Any authorised user excluding public. - 5.8.4 Functional attributes - 5.8.4.1 The authorised user shall be able to initiate a voice communication to another entitled user. - 5.8.4.2 Depending on user input, the system shall automatically address voice communications to the intended recipient - 5.8.4.3 Voice communication shall not be disrupted unless required by call arbitration process.

-- 5.8.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction (for example a single button press or selection from list).
-Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 5.8.5.2 Users shall be presented with meaningful information when receiving incoming voice communication, for example: - Functional identity. - Information relating to the location of the originator. - A simple description of incoming communication. - 5.8.5.3 Users shall be presented with meaningful information when initiating a voice communication and during an ongoing communication, for example : - Status of the intended recipient. - Functional identity of the currently connected user/s. - Information relating to the location of the currently connected user/s. - 5.8.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary).

-5.8.6.1 This section provides information relating to the relationships that exist between this application and others.
+- 5.8.3 Users - 5.8.3.1 Any authorised user excluding members of the public. - 5.8.4 Functional attributes - 5.8.4.1 The authorised user shall be able to initiate a voice communication to another entitled user. - 5.8.4.2 Depending on user input, the system shall automatically address voice communications to the intended recipient - 5.8.5 Usability criteria - 5.8.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction (for example a single button press or selection from list).
+Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 5.8.5.2 Users shall be presented with meaningful information when receiving incoming voice communication, for example: - Functional identity. - Information relating to the location of the originator. - A simple description of incoming communication. - 5.8.5.3 Users shall be presented with meaningful information when initiating a voice communication and during an ongoing communication, for example : - Status of the intended recipient. - Functional identity of the currently connected user/s. - Information relating to the location of the currently connected user/s. - 5.8.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary). - 5.8.6 Related application interfaces - 5.8.6.1 This section provides information relating to the relationships that exist between this application and others.
 It is envisaged that a user profile that includes this application will also have all related applications shown in Table 22 included within their profile.

 Ref Title of related application

-7.1 Inviting a user messaging
+8.11 Inviting a user messaging

 8.3 Role management and presence

 8.4 Location services

-8.5 Authorisation of voice communication
+8.5 Authorisation of communication

 8.7 Authorisation of application

-8.8 Prioritisation
+8.8 QoS Class Negotiation

+8.12 Arbitration

-5.19 Voice recording and access
+5.19 Voice Recording and access to the recorded data